 - Interested in the newer Apple M1-based versions?
 Check out our comparison of those models

-But the cheaper starting price and excellent spec upgrades on the also-recently updated MacBook Air will be appealing to many, especially as there are a great many similarities between the two models.
+The cheaper starting price on the MacBook Air will appeal to many, especially as there are a great many similarities between the two models.

 So what's the best option for you?
-We check out how the MacBook Air stacks up against the 13-inch MacBook Pro (2020).
 If you're considering other models as well, check out our bigger MacBook guide.

-MacBook Pro 13-inch vs MacBook Air: Design and build
+Intel MacBook Pro 13-inch vs Intel MacBook Air: Design and build

 - All models have Touch ID

 - All 13-inch MacBook Pro models have the Touch Bar

 - New style keyboard - dubbed the Magic Keyboard across all models

 The 13-inch MacBook Pro is available in silver and space grey while the Air is also available in Gold as well.
 It's a bit more of a rose gold than it used to be.